joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 Information Security industry has started calling ["breach fatigue"](https://sector.ca/why-we-must-fight-breach-fatigue/).
 I call it economics.
-An increasing supply of data breaches keeps lowering the unit cost of stolen user data on both the supply side and the demand side.
+An increasing supply of data breaches keeps lowering the unit cost of stolen user data on both the supply side and the demand side of the market.

 <b>This trend is about to reverse completely, for one reason: digital currency
 is worth far more than personally identifiable information and stolen credit